 AI images and internet rumors spread confusion about ICE agent involved in shooting

-In the hours after a fatal shooting of Renee Good, 37, in Minneapolis, an image of the ICE agent who took the shots began to circulate.
+In the hours after the fatal shooting of Renee Good, 37, in Minneapolis, an image of the ICE agent who took the shots began to circulate.

 While the agent wore a mask in eyewitness videos taken of the event, he appeared to be unmasked in many of the social media posts.
 That image appeared to have been generated by xAI's generative AI chatbot, Grok, in response to users on X asking the bot to "unmask" the agent.